vic-lsh/masa/reboot/snippets/flat-test-le-12/README.md

 Assert `Masa <= Fifo` when:

 * Use one hop.
-* Use constant load generation.
+* Use one executor thread.
 * Use static processing latency as 16ms.
-* Use one executor thread.
 * Enable `deadline` in `Masa`.

 # Tiny Observations